San Francisco Giants (66-61) vs Atlanta Braves (82-44)

-San Francisco comes in at 66-63 after losing to Atlanta.
-The Giants couldn’t match the Braves energy last night, and they’ll look to avoid being swept here Sunday.
+San Francisco comes in at 66-61 after dropping two of three to Philadelphia.
+The Giants avoided the sweep in Philly with an extra-inning win in game three, and they’ll look to avoid a third straight series loss this weekend.
 The San Francisco offense is scoring 4.81 runs per game, while batting .250, with a .326 on-base percentage.
 The pitching staff carries a 3.89 ERA, with a 1.29 WHIP.

 Giants Player Trends & Props